 Sean P Kennedy, PhD, received his doctorate in microbiology from the University of Massachusetts studying the sequence and genetic structure of Archaea.
-He then took on a post-doc position at the Massachusetts Institute of Technology (MIT) studying transcription initiation and non-natural amino acids before coming to France in 2005.
-Sean worked at the CNRS in the domain of cellular division and chromosome replication before taking a position at INRA to head a new NGS sequencing initiative, MetaQuant, studying the intestinal microbiota and its link with obesity.
-Through his experience in hig-throughput sequencing and data analysis, he served a critical role in the sequence and analysis of metagenomic data for the European projects MetaHIT (obesity, IBS, Crohn’s Disease), EvoTAR (antibiotic resistance in hospitals) and MetaCardis (cardiovascular disease and diabetes) as well as many project with industrial partners involved in allergies and childhood development and disease.
+He then took on a post-doc position at the Massachusetts Institute of Technology (MIT) studying protein structure, transcription initiation, and non-natural amino acids.
+Sean arrived at the CNRS in France in 2005. to study cell division and chromosome replication and later obtained a permanent research post at INRA to head the new NGS sequencing initiative, MetaQuant, studying the intestinal microbiota and its link with obesity.
+Through his experience in high-throughput sequencing and data analysis, Sean served a critical role in the sequence and analysis of metagenomic data for the European projects MetaHIT (obesity, IBS, Crohn’s Disease), EvoTAR (antibiotic resistance in hospitals) and MetaCardis (cardiovascular disease and diabetes) as well as many project with industrial partners involved in allergies and childhood development and disease.
 The MetaQuant team was a primary founder of the MetaGenoPolis Unit at INRA, financed by the French government’s “Investissements d’Avenir”.